dmbarbour/wikilon/docs/ExtensibleSyntax.md

 *We can do better!*

 Instead of an extensible syntax at the character level, we represent every word as a pair: a *structured value* and a *compiler function*.
 The compiler function is simply a pure function that takes the structured value and returns a block.
 Trivially, the simplest compiler function is *identity*, if the structure itself is a block.
 The structured value is represented in ABC, but with access to the dictionary via `{%foo}` tokens.
-The result, for simple code, is very similar to the (now deprecated!)
-Awelon Object (AO) code:
+The result, for simple code, is very similar to the older version of Awelon Object (AO) code:

         @using {&AO}
         :swap [rwrwzwlwl]